Rachael Ray Fans Love Her Makeup-Free Look On Instagram

 Rachael Ray fans are loving her makeup-free look in a new Instagram video post.
 In the update, The Rachael Ray Show host and cook is seen standing in her kitchen preparing some comfort food.
 The camera is manned by her husband John Cusimano.

-The Food Network star is seen in the almost hour-long clip preparing chicken pot pie and answering questions posed by fans online.
+The Food Network star is seen in the almost hourlong clip preparing chicken potpie and answering questions posed by fans online.

 She introduced herself by saying to her followers, “I’m Rachael and you might have seen me around over the last 20 years.”